 What were the sticking points in making the customer experience better, and how could they be fixed?
 What mechanisms do we need in place to scale things up and make things more efficient?
 For example, as the business grew we could automate order processing to such a degree we could handle triple the sales with a third of the staff.

 These things can’t be figured out and achieved if you are constantly knee-deep in the trenches; this is the problem most small business owners face because we have to wear so many hats.
 We fight in the trenches and organize ammunition and supplies for the troops and strategize the overall battle in the general’s tent all at the same time.

 It's ok to look for outside help.
 It helps you to grow as a business owner.

 So how can working with a consultant help?

-Then there were one or two really quite insightful people I came across over the years that were able to see inside my business in a way that I never could.
-It is this outside in objective look at the business that I found to be invaluable when I was struggling to see the wood for the trees
+Then there were one or two insightful people I came across over the years, able to see inside my business in a way that I never could.
+It is this outside in look at the business that I found to be invaluable when I was struggling to see the wood for the trees.

 "When you can't see the wood for the trees, a good consultant can help give you clarity!"

 So do you need to work with a consultant?